Rich Romer

-Richard H. Romer (born February 27, 1966) is an American former professional football linebacker who played in the National Football League (NFL) for the Cincinnati Bengals from 1988 to 1989.
+Richard H. Romer (born February 27, 1966) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Cincinnati Bengals from 1988 to 1989.
 He was selected by the Bengals in the seventh round of the 1988 NFL draft after playing college football for the Union Dutchmen.

 Early life

 Richard H. Romer was born on February 27, 1966, in East Greenbush, New York.
 He attended Columbia High School in East Greenbush.
 He was the captain of the football, basketball, and track teams as a senior.

 College career

 Romer was a four-year starter for the Union Dutchmen of Union College from 1984 to 1987 and was a stand-up defensive end.
 The Albany Times Union named him the "Collegiate Rookie of the Year" in 1984.
 He recorded 84 tackles and 13 sacks in 1985, earning Associated Press (AP) honorable mention All-American honors and Pizza Hut second-team All-American honors.
 Romer totaled 77 tackles and 14 sacks during the 1986 season, garnering AP first-team All-American, Football News first-team All-American, Pizza Hut first-team All-American, ECAC Upstate New York All-Star, and CoSIDA District I Academic All-American recognition.
 He made 85 tackles and 8.5 sacks his senior year in 1987, and was named a first-team All-American by the AP, Pizza Hut, Football News, and CoSIDA/Kodak while also being a CoSIDA District 1 Academic Team selection.
 He also won the William B. Jaffe Medal as Union College's "Outstanding Senior Male Athlete".
 Romer was also an Academic All-American while at Union College and won one of six NCAA post-graduate scholarships that were awarded to Division II and Division III players.

 Romer recorded career totals of 282 tackles and a school record 42.5 sacks.
 He graduated from Union in 1988 with a Bachelor of Science in mechanical engineering.
 He was inducted into the Union College Athletics Hall of Fame in 2002.